xakutara/container-tools/README.md

 DATECMD="date -u +%Y-%m-%dT%H:%M:%SZ"
 ```

-### superd.sh
+### superd
-Supervisor daemon to manage long running processes as a group.
+[superd.sh](bin/superd.sh) is a supervisor daemon to manage long running processes as a group.
-Terminates all remaining child processes as soon as one child exits.
+All remaining child processes are terminated as soon as one child exits.
 Written as entrypoint service for multi-process docker containers.

 #### Usage